 Let’s face it, we really are what we eat.
 We’re all aware of how important it is to properly fuel our body for sustained energy throughout the day.
 A nutritious breakfast or first meal is critical to this way of thinking.
 Choosing healthy food options can do wonders for both our mind and body.
-When taken optimally, meaning, food quantity and meal timing, food fuels our brain and muscles like nothing else.
+When used optimally, meaning, food quantity and meal timing, food fuels our brain and muscles like nothing else.
 No meal is more important, however, than that first meal of the day.
 This is your first food option in the morning or at noon if you’re into intermittent fasting (IF).
 How you initially fuel your body after waking, from a fasted state, will set the tone for the rest of the day.

-What Are Macronutrients vs. Micronutrients?
+What Are Macronutrients and Micronutrients?

 Macronutrients are large molecules that our bodies need to function optimally.
 The big three are carbohydrates, fats and protein.
 Water and fiber are also considered macronutrients.
 Conversely, micronutrients, like vitamins and minerals, are molecules that we need but in much smaller quantities.
-Both are very important and all are needed to help the human body function properly.
+Both are very important and all are needed to help your human body function properly.

-A Nutritious Breakfast Option
+Nutritious Breakfast Options

 Eating eggs or egg whites in the morning may be your thing.
 Maybe its cold cereal or a piece of toast with peanut butter and banana.
 All, other than the cold cereal, are healthy, nutritious breakfast options.
 A combination of macronutrients in a breakfast or snack are important to fuel the body for long periods of time.
 One key macronutrient is fiber.
 Many breakfast options, like cold cereal, have minimal or no fiber.
 Eating fiber helps with gut health, it keeps us feeling satiated and will help reduce the sugar and fat cravings.